 - 2. Certification or Report/Results (original and one (1) certified copy each) issued by competent authority/ies on the following: - 2.1.
-National Entrance Examination results or its equivalent/s, except the applicants or students in graduate programs and those who are not availing the rights and privileges under Republic Act No. 10931 and its IRR, except graduate programs' students; and - 2.2.
+National Entrance Examination results or its equivalent/s, except the undergraduate or baccalaureate "opt-out" applicants or students including those taking graduate programs; and - 2.2.
 University Entrance Examination administered by the EVSU's Student Affairs and Services Office (SASO), and the Program/Degree Competitive Entrance Examination (PDCEE) administered by the Academic Department concerned;